 - The reason that you’re having such a hard time shutting off “I can’t stop thinking about my ex” mode, is because to get clean, you’d have to truly accept your ex for who he is.
 Sometimes it’s hard to do that because when we finally accept someone for who they are (who they’ve consistently been), it forces us to focus on the one thing that we try with all our might to avoid.
 The one thing that we abandoned long ago: ourselves.

 - Your willingness to subscribe to your imagination as “truth,” is directly correlated to how much pain you choose to be in and how far from indifference you want to reside.
 Have I acted on my triggers?
-Have I been ex addicted?
-Yes.
+Have I been ex-addicted?
+Absolutely.
 I own it all, but by remaining in a state of accountability and acknowledgment, I’m able to retain my power in spite of being triggered.
 You can’t claim to want to reach the road of indifference while making a conscious effort not to even fill your gas tank.

 How long does it take to get clean?